18+ browser-based developer tools

 Clean developer tools with a sharper interface and better structure.

-Format JSON, decode JWTs, test regex, convert timestamps, beautify SQL, test APIs, generate hashes, compare text, and publish every tool on its own search-friendly page.
+Format JSON, decode JWTs, test regex, convert timestamps, beautify SQL, test APIs, generate hashes, compare text, and solve everyday development tasks in the browser.

 Fast in the browser